astariul/oblique/docs/features.md

 Continuous Deployment (_CD_) is here to automatically deploying whatever needs to be deployed.
 It avoids manual labor.

-Three Github actions are used for CD :
+Two Github actions are used for CD :

 * Deploying the latest documentation (_ran whenever a commit is pushed in the main branch_)
 * Deploying the documentation of stable versions (_ran whenever a release is published_)
-* Publishing the package to PyPi (_ran whenever a release is published_)

 !!! note "Where to modify it ?"
     You can modify the Github action for latest documentation deployment in `.github/workflows/mike_dev.yaml`.

     You can modify the Github action for stable documentation deployment in `.github/workflows/mike_stable.yaml`.

-    You can modify the Github action for package publishing to PyPi in `.github/workflows/auto_pypi.yaml`.

 ### Others